 Innovation Bound — the annual celebration of LBJ School policy research held April 30, 2018; special student poster session added to day’s research tribute

 The LBJ School prides itself on contributing viable solutions to society through the public and social dialogue of our world.
 Throughout each year, both students and faculty undertake timely policy research to stretch intellectual boundaries and tackle the most complex problems of our day.
 INNOVATION BOUND celebrates the impact, quality and range of the published works of our distinguished faculty and students.

-Just over two months ago, on January 6, 2018.
-United Nations International Day of Happiness (UNIDOHappiness) founder Jayme Illien celebrated the 2018 new 'Year of Global Happiness' with a global call to action to achieve happiness for all ten billion members of the global human family by 2050.
+Just over two months ago, on Jan.
+6, 2018.
+United Nations International Day of Happiness (UNIDOHappiness) founder Jayme Illien celebrated the 2018 new "Year of Global Happiness" with a global call to action to achieve happiness for all 10 billion members of the global human family by 2050.